sushant054/Projects/Hotel_Booking_rec/README.md

 4. Dashboard: Displays an overview of hotel bookings, also you can book hotel by searching near by area or any particular location here list of recommended hotels displays you can select one of them and book

 5. Booking Page: Allows users to select and book hotel.
-6. Show Booked Hotels Page: This page allows users to see booked hotel information also user able to delete this page.
+6. Show Booked Hotels Page: This page allows users to see booked hotel information also user able to delete this page and user can see only their own data.

 ## Database Tables
 ### users